jmfergeau/silvagunner_nx_playlist/README.md

 1. Unzip the folder "Ogg_gilva" inside the "data" folder of your Cave Story NX engine installation.

 2.1.
 If you don't have any other custom playlist in your game, Unzip the file "music_dirs.json" inside
      the "data" folder of your Cave Story NX engine installation.
+(Replace if prompted)

 2.2.
 If you have other custom playlists, open the "music_dirs.json" of your Cave Story installation
      and add the following code behind the last } and before the ] :